David's Activity Hall Grand Opening

 Under Merrill's leadership, Scheib has been awarded more than $315,000 in grants plus acquired a considerable sum in private donations in the last two years.
 These funds have enabled Scheib to complete the renovation and construction projects, upgrade the landscaping and complete the remodel of David's Activity Hall.

 The next objective is the opening of the Youth Crisis Respite Center.
 This facility will offer enhanced readily accessible services to youth with behavioral health crises in order to avoid psychiatric hospitalizations, and to youth who are displaying behaviors that place them at risk.
 The Respite Center will be set up similar to a group home environment and will minimize the trauma associated with the child's situation.
-This facility is scheduled to open in San Marcos later this summer.
+This facility is scheduled to open in San Marcos near the fall of 2014.

 Although the Scheib Board of Directors has been successful in raising the funds needed for these recent projects, additional funds are needed for furnishings, further landscaping, and to maintain these heavily used facilities.

 “The local community has shown that ours is a caring community.
 They have shown that by opening their hearts and opening their wallets”, Board Chairman Lisa Spencer said.
 “But we still have unfunded needs.”